yquake2/yquake2/stuff/cvarlist.md

 * **al_device**: OpenAL device to use.
 In most cases there's no need to change this, since the default device is normally the right choice.

+* **al_driver**: OpenAL library to use.
+This is usefull if for some reasons several OpenAL libraries are available and Quake II picks the wrong one.
+The given value is the name of the library, for example `libopenal.so.1`.

 * **ogg_enable**: Enable Ogg/Vorbis music playback.

 * **ogg_ignoretrack0**: Normally Quake II disabled the background music